Home / Comparisons / Babbel vs Rosetta Stone

 The Babbel dashboard

-The big takeaway should be that the Rosetta Stone lessons are very image heavy and each lesson is a little longer, while the Babbel lessons are broken up into more bite-sized chunks and contain more variety in terms of exercises and drills.
+The big takeaway: the Rosetta Stone lessons are very image heavy, and each lesson is a little longer, while the Babbel lessons are broken up into more bite-sized chunks and contain more variety.

 Cost Comparison